Advice from the Maternity Clinic - common questions answered

 The responsibility for creating another human being is awesome.
 We know now that what a woman does during pregnancy, and even before, including what she drinks, eats, smokes or even breathes, can have an impact on the health and future of her baby.
 Some things are beyond a mother-to-be’s control but most certainly she can choose foods to eat which will give her baby a healthy start on life’s journey.

-Pregnancy Care - Understanding the roles of obstetricians, family doctors and midwives
+Prenatal Care Providers - Understanding the roles of obstetricians, family doctors and midwives

 So you are expecting a new addition to your family... congratulations!
 One of the first decisions you must make is whom you will ask to care for you during your pregnancy.
 Everyone involved wants both mother and child to be healthy.
 A satisfying pregnancy and birthing experience are also mutual goals.
 Several health professionals can help you during pregnancy and birth.
 It is up to you to choose someone whose attitude and approach suit you.